JonnyBanana/THE-BIOHACKING-BIBLE/README.md

 ![Alt text](https://raw.githubusercontent.com/JonnyBanana/THE-BIOHACKING-BIBLE/master/img/logos.png)

-There are so many things to do, and anyone can contribute by sending url, images, pdf etc,but also proposing improvements, new recipes, cheatsheets, etc. just make a pull request </BR>
-or simply send an email to howtohackitalia@gmail.com with the changes you want to propose, all requests are very welcome!!!
+There are so many things to do, and anyone can contribute by sending url, images, pdf etc, but also proposing improvements, new recipes, cheatsheets, etc. just make a pull request or simply send an email to howtohackitalia@gmail.com with the changes you want to propose, all requests are very welcome!!!

 </BR>